jf-viguier/docs/admin-api/contribute-to-core-api.md

 }
 ```

-You nw have two endpoints that allow you to create and fetch an AttributeGroup, and the format looks like this:
+You now have two endpoints that allow you to create and fetch an AttributeGroup, and the format looks like this:

 ```json
 {